rkharya/Ansible---Docker-EE/README.md

           16 directories, 19 files

-Swarm/UCP cluster and DTR installations need to be done separately as of now.
+Swarm/UCP cluster formation and DTR installations need to be done separately after running this playbook as of now.
 In near future we will add these 2 tasks as well into existing playbook.

 To run the playbook, one need to download entire directory structure on a build node and run following command -